 “I use all of the Arturia analog remakes… On that particular song the lead synth was actually from Omnisphere (played live [through] the chain I described previously).
 I created the main chop with some analog bell type sound off an original Juno-106 and some choir sounds from the Mtron.
 Bass was live, [the] high pad sounding thing during the transition from side 1 to side 2 was [an] ebow on my Strat.
 The pad on side 2 is an Oberheim OB-8… Hmm, oh yeah, the arpeggiator thing is done on the Arturia CS-80“

 In this article I’ll look at each of the individual sounds that makes up Pyramids and either look at where the sound originally came from or how to emulate the original hardware synth sounds using software plugins.
-All the presets made for this Pyramids remake are available as a free download at the end of the article.
+I recreated most of the sounds using plugins from the Arturia V Collection and the presets made for the remake are available as a free download at the end of this article.

 The remake is also a collaboration with guitarist/producer Seán Murray, who recorded and mixed the outro guitar solo originally played by John Mayer, as well the the guitar swells in the bridge.
 He’s done his own breakdown of the guitars in Pyramids, which you can watch here as well as featured in the article below.